Mitragyna speciosa

+As of 2018, kratom is a controlled substance in sixteen countries.
+Some countries, like Indonesia and Thailand, have recently moved toward regulated legal production for medical use.
+There is growing international concern about a possible threat to public health from kratom use.
+In some jurisdictions its sale and importation have been restricted, and several public health authorities have raised alerts.
+Kratom is under preliminary research for possible antipsychotic and antidepressant properties.

 Description

 Mitragyna speciosa is an evergreen tree in the genus Mitragyna that can grow to a height of 25 m.
 Its trunk may grow to a 3 ft diameter.
 The trunk is generally straight, and the outer bark is smooth and grey.
 The leaves, ovate-acuminate in shape and opposite in growth pattern, are dark green, glossy on their upper surfaces, and can grow to over 14–20 cm long and 7–12 cm wide.
 They have 12 to 17 pairs of veins.
 The spherical inflorescences, which are deep yellow, grow in clusters of three at the ends of the branches.
 The calyx-tube is 2 mm long and has five lobes; the corolla-tube is 2.5–3 mm long.

 Mitragyna speciosa is indigenous to Thailand, Indonesia, Malaysia, Myanmar, and Papua New Guinea.
 It was first formally described by the Dutch colonial botanist Pieter Korthals in 1839, who named it Stephegyne speciosa; it was renamed and reclassified several times before George Darby Haviland provided the final name and classification in 1859.